vancouver bujinkan ninjutsu image

 In short, Taijutsu is your source for complete training.
 Not only is cross training in other martial arts unnecessary, it is strongly discouraged.
 Don't let a narrow mind and short patience deter you from achieving your training goals.

-the instructor
+head instructor

 John Hasznosi was born in Wolverhampton, England, in 1975.
 At the age of 8 years old he enrolled in a Wado-Ryu Karate school where he put on his first white belt.